 - How are global banks and FinTech vendors partnering for real-time treasury?

-Clayton R. Weir is the Co-Founder and Chief Strategy Officer at FISPAN, leading product strategy, partnerships with ERPs, and marketing.
+Clayton R. Weir is the Co-Founder and Chief Executive Officer at FISPAN, shaping FISPAN’s vision and execution with an emphasis on people, product, and client success.
 He previously founded the BC Tech HyperGrowth Accelerator and FinTech Industry Cluster.
 Clayton sits on the NACHA API Standardization Group, taught Entrepreneurship at the University of British Columbia, and is a Vice-Chair and Finance Committee Chair of Canada’s largest independent car sharing organization.
 He holds an MBA from the University of British Columbia and is a Chartered Financial Analyst (CFA).

 Head of Corporate Banking, Celent